vbsw/glut/README.md

 ## Installation

 ### Linux
 Install the programming language Go as described here <https://golang.org/doc/install>.
-Install Git and GLUT or freeglut.
+You also need Git, the C standard library development package and the glut development package.
+Install them for example with

+        $ sudo apt-get install git libc6-dev freeglut3-dev

 Get this project with